AdamPDare/microSAMAD/README.md

     - To display these results use Fijji & adjust the colours <br>
   - Look into fine tuning a model using ground truths (would need to create these using Napari) <br>
       - Refer to this: https://github.com/computational-cell-analytics/micro-sam/blob/master/notebooks/sam_finetuning.ipynb <br>
-  - Calculate the centroids of the labels/ annotations from the Micro-SAM Model. <br>
+  - Calculate the centroids of the labels/ annotations from the Micro-SAM Model. <br><br>

   **Additional Tweaks needed:** <br>